 Edinburgh Castle

+Edinburgh Castle is one of the top tourist attractions in Edinburgh, Scotland, and a symbol of Scottish history and culture.
+Located on a rocky hill in the centre of Edinburgh, the castle is a magnificent structure built in the 12th century AD.
 Nowadays, Edinburgh Castle has become a must-see in Edinburgh, attracting millions of visitors every year.
 Tourists can learn about the history and culture of Scotland in the castle’s museums, auditoriums, and turrets.
 In addition, the castle hosts the annual Edinburgh International Festival in August, attracting artists and audiences worldwide.

 Palace of Holyroodhouse

 The Palace of Holyroodhouse is another must-visit place in Edinburgh.
 Formerly known as Holyrood Abbey and later used as a royal residence, the Palace of Holyroodhouse, also known as the Palace of the Holy Cross, is situated at the end of the Royal Mile, at the other end of Edinburgh Castle.
 It has been the principal residence of the Kings and Queens of Scotland since the 16th century.
 It is the setting for state occasions and official entertainment.
+Holyrood Palace’s architectural style is unique; the interior decoration is gorgeous and exquisite; visitors can enjoy the essence of European history and culture here and feel the magnificence of human wisdom and aesthetics.

 Calton Hill

 Calton Hill is a hill on the east side of the new city of Edinburgh, Scotland.
-Views of this hill and views from it are commonly used in photographs and paintings of the city.
+Considered one of the best things to do in Edinburgh, views of this hill and views from it are commonly used in photographs and paintings of the city.
 Calton Hill is home to the headquarters of the Scottish Government, St Andrew’s House, situated on the steep southern slopes of this hill.
 The Scottish Parliament building and essential buildings such as the Palace of Holyrood are located near the foot of the hill.
+Calton Hill is an excellent place to walk in Edinburgh.
+It is great for watching the sunrise and sunset and is a better climb than King Arthur’s Seat.

 Arthur Seat